Lockheed Martin F-35 Lightning II: JSF competition

-Boeing and Lockheed Martin were selected in early 1997 for CDP, with their concept demonstrator aircraft designated X-32 and X-35 respectively; the McDonnell Douglas team was eliminated and Northrop Grumman and British Aerospace joined the Lockheed Martin team.
+Boeing and Lockheed Martin were selected in early 1997 for CDP, with their concept demonstrator aircraft designated X-32 and X-35, respectively; the McDonnell Douglas team was eliminated, and Northrop Grumman and British Aerospace joined the Lockheed Martin team.
 Each firm would produce two prototype air vehicles to demonstrate conventional takeoff and landing (CTOL), carrier takeoff and landing (CV), and STOVL.
 (Note: As these were concept demonstrator aircraft for risk reduction, they did not need to have the internal structure or most subsystems of the final aircraft as a weapon system.)
 Lockheed Martin's design would make use of the work on the SDLF system conducted under the ASTOVL/CALF program.
 The key aspect of the X-35 that enabled STOVL operation, the SDLF system consists of the lift fan in the forward center fuselage that could be activated by engaging a clutch that connects the driveshaft to the turbines and thus augmenting the thrust from the engine's swivel nozzle.
 Research from prior aircraft incorporating similar systems, such as the Convair Model 200, (Note: The F-35 swivel nozzle design was pioneered by the Convair Model 200.)
-Rockwell XFV-12, and Yakovlev Yak-141, were also taken into consideration.
+Rockwell XFV-12, and Yakovlev Yak-141, was also taken into consideration.
 By contrast, Boeing's X-32 employed a direct lift system that the augmented turbofan would be reconfigured to when engaging in STOVL operation.